docker-mailserver/docker-mailserver/docs/content/examples/use-cases/external-relay-only-mailserver.md

             Instead of a file, you could alternatively configure `main.cf` with `relay_domains = example.com`.

-!!! note "Files configured with `hash:` table type must run `postmap` to apply changes"
+!!! note "Files configured with `hash:` table type must run `postmap` to apply changes."

     Run `postmap /etc/postfix/transport` and `postmap /etc/postfix/relay` after creating or updating either of these files, this processes them into a separate file for Postfix to use.

 ## Private Server (Running DMS)

-You can setup your DMS instance as you normally would.
+You can set up your DMS instance as you normally would.

-- Be careful to not give it a hostname of `mail.example.com`.
-Instead use `internal-mail.example.com` or something similar.
+- Be careful not to give it a hostname of `mail.example.com`.
+Instead, use `internal-mail.example.com` or something similar.
 - DKIM can be setup as usual since it considers checks whether the message body has been tampered with, which our public relay doesn't do.
 Set DKIM up for `mail.example.com`.

-Next we need to configure our _private server_ to relay all outbound mail through the _public server_ (or a separate smarthost service).
+Next, we need to configure our _private server_ to relay all outbound mail through the _public server_ (or a separate smarthost service).
 The setup is [similar to the default relay setup][docs::relay-host-details].

 <!-- This empty quote block is purely for a visual border -->
 !!! quote ""